jcornaz/miop/README.md

 dependencies {

-    // replace 'jvm' by 'common' or 'js' according to the module type compile 'com.github.jcornaz.miop:miop-jvm:0.0.3'
+    // replace 'jvm' by 'javafx', 'common' or 'js' according to your needs compile 'com.github.jcornaz.miop:miop-jvm:0.0.3'
 }
 ```